Joyep/handybox/README.md

 * `hand prop get/set` --- get/set properties in you workspace
 * `hand <sub command> [<params...>]`  --- call sub command

+### command type
+There is 2 types of command, called `EffectFunction` and `PureFunction`.
+- `EffectFunction` commands does modify current shell environment. list as below:
+  - cd
+  - work
+  - prop
+  - update
+- `PureFunction` commands does not modify current shell environment.

-> Tips: If you want to run cmd in standalone process, please use `$HOME/bin/hand`.
-Also, you can use `hand__hub` instead of `hand` to run most of commands in standalone process.
+> If you want to run cmd in standalone process, please use `$HOME/bin/hand` executable bin, or use `hand__hub` instead of `hand`, to run `PureFunction` commands in standalone process.

 ## Configuration
 The first time you source handybox, it will automatically generate config directory depending on user name and host name.